stateless-solutions/stateless-sdk/readme.md

 offerings app list
 ```

 Use this command to retrieve and list all available offerings.
-The output displays a table that lists all offerings, including their IDs, providers, chains, and the count of entry points associated with each offering.
+The output displays a table listing all offerings, including their IDs, providers, chains, and the count of entry points associated with each offering.

 ### See offering details